-Organizations in the manufacturing and construction ecosystems sometimes struggle to identify and monetize innovative ideas.
+Organisations in the manufacturing and construction ecosystems sometimes struggle to identify and monetise innovative ideas.

-Organizations investing in the innovation required to approach old problems in new ways enjoy greater growth.
+Organisations investing in the innovation required to approach old problems in new ways enjoy greater growth.

-Artificial intelligence and approaches such as digital twins, generative design, and design for manufacturing and assembly offer the potential to unleash worker creativity. beyond niche-use cases to impact the larger organization and its strategic direction.
+Artificial intelligence and approaches such as digital twins, generative design, and design for manufacturing and assembly offer the potential to unleash worker creativity. organisation and its strategic direction.

 Beyond competitive and customer pressures, factors such as sustainability and a need to attract digitally savvy younger workers are increasing the need to become more innovative to fuel future growth.
-But organizations in the manufacturing and construction ecosystems sometimes struggle to identify and monetize innovative ideas.
-Common obstacles to fostering and operationalizing innovation include cultural resistance, entrenched business practices, and uncertainty about how to instill innovation-enabling processes.
+But organisations in the manufacturing and construction ecosystems sometimes struggle to identify and monetise innovative ideas.
+Common obstacles to fostering and operationalising innovation include cultural resistance, entrenched business practices, and uncertainty about how to instil innovation-enabling processes.

-Organizations seeking to monetize innovation in the D&M and AEC industries must learn what changes they need to make to nurture and embrace innovation so they can successfully navigate tomorrow's marketplace.
-This transition requires understanding why innovation is so important and how innovative firms are gaining an advantage by embracing AI and related technologies.
-It also means increasing collaboration, identifying factors that may be holding back innovation, and leveraging the best practices that have helped early adopters in D&M and AEC transition toward innovation-nurturing business practices and cultures.
-Successful moves include establishing diverse, cross-functional teams and formalizing structure around innovation.
+Organisations seeking to monetise innovation in the D&M and AEC industries must learn what changes they need to make to nurture and embrace innovation so they can successfully navigate tomorrow's marketplace.
+This transition requires an understanding of why innovation is so important and how innovative firms are gaining an advantage by embracing AI and related technologies.
+It also means increasing collaboration, identifying factors that may be holding back innovation, and leveraging the best practices that have helped early adopters in D&M and AEC transition towards innovation-nurturing business practices and cultures.
+Successful moves include establishing diverse, cross-functional teams and formalising structure around innovation.

 "Innovation is not just driving growth for AEC and D&M; it's somehow disrupting the industry from the bottom up," says Angelo Yu, founder and CEO of PIX Moving, a Guiyang, China-based multidisciplinary developer and manufacturer of modular smart vehicles.
-"Like how Henry Ford nurtured the mass adoption of cars and how Apple initiated the big bang of the digital age, innovation in design, engineering, and manufacturing will eventually change how we work, live, and play."
+"Like how Henry Ford nurtured the mass adoption of cars and how Apple initiated the big bang of the digital age, innovation in design, engineering and manufacturing will eventually change how we work, live and play."

-The Pressure to Innovate
+The pressure to innovate

-Gartner reports that innovation requires three key elements: novelty, execution, and a useful outcome.3 In the AEC and D&M industries, the useful outcomes of innovation include being able to sharply reduce time, cost, and risk while increasing the sustainability of construction and manufacturing processes.
+Gartner reports that innovation requires three key elements: novelty, execution and a useful outcome.3 In the AEC and D&M industries, the useful outcomes of innovation include being able to sharply reduce time, cost and risk while increasing the sustainability of construction and manufacturing processes.

-Take Bryden Wood, a London-based architecture, engineering, and design company focused on innovation in the construction industry, as an example.
+Take Bryden Wood, a London-based architecture, engineering and design company focused on innovation in the construction industry, as an example.
 The company is automating various AEC processes and implementing design for manufacturing and assembly, which have enabled the firm to reduce capital costs by 20% to 30%, trim schedules by 20% in many projects, and configure designs in two days that would take a traditional design team 15 months.
-Similarly, PIX Moving has used AI-driven design algorithms to reduce the components of a 3D-printed, autonomous-driving skateboard chassis platform to a tenth of what was needed before and apply digital fabrication to trim lead time by 75%.
-These are just two examples of organizations that moved more aggressively than their competitors to adopt processes, technologies, and mindsets that enable innovation and are enjoying significant benefits as a result.
+Similarly, PIX Moving has used AI-driven design algorithms to reduce the components of a 3Dprinted, autonomous-driving skateboard chassis platform to a tenth of what was needed before and apply digital fabrication to trim lead time by 75%.
+These are just two examples of organisations that moved more aggressively than their competitors to adopt processes, technologies and mindsets that enable innovation and are enjoying significant benefits as a result.